cyberphone/doc/payments/dual-mode-open-banking-api.md

     <tr><td align="right"><b>End-to-End Security</b></td><td align="center"><i>No</i></td><td align="center">Yes [5]</td></tr>
 </table>

-1. Both schemes only need a *user authorization* per payment request using PIN or biometrics.
+1. Both schemes only need a *user authorization* per payment request using a PIN or biometric.
 2. The payment card concept for selecting account/bank has been around for more than 50 years.
 3. Any account-to-account system supported by the Open Banking implementation.
 4. Using the same accounts and associated authorization keys as for other payments.